telegraph/telegraph-engineer-laptop/README.md

-# Laptop develompent setup script
+# Laptop development setup script
 Sets up a newly imaged Mac for development, quickly using common tools/apps used at the Telegraph